suwangcompling/distributionalsemantics/README.md

   * Argument Similarity (by Automatically-Constructed Thesaurus, w/ also Dice & Jaccard): Lin (1998) (Complete)

-* NB: In the research replicas, computational optimization is a side-concern, for lack of expertise.
+* NB: In the research replicas, computational optimization is a side-concern, for lack of expertise in the area.
 The main goal is to confirm the claims made in the studies.